Liliana Garces

 View Curriculum Vitae (pdf)

-Liliana M. Garces is the W.K.
-Kellogg Professor in Community College Leadership at the University of Texas at Austin.
-She also holds courtesy appointments at the University of Texas School of Law and the Center for Mexican American Studies.
+Liliana M. Garces is the Ken McIntyre Professor for Excellence in School Leadership at the University of Texas at Austin.
+She holds affiliate faculty appointments at the University of Texas School of Law, the Center for Mexican American Studies, and the Texas Center for Equity Promotion.
 She teaches courses on higher education law, equity and diversity in higher education, and race, law, and education.
 Her scholarship broadly examines how legal and education systems shape educational opportunity and create inequality for historically marginalized student populations.
-Her interdisciplinary work is grounded in the conceptual understanding that legal and education systems interact dynamically through the actions of organizational actors that initiate lawsuits, influence legal decision-making, and interpret and implement legal rulings within educational contexts.
+Her interdisciplinary work is grounded in the conceptual understanding that legal and education systems interact dynamically through the actions of organizational actors that initiate lawsuits, influence legal decision-making, and interpret and implement legal rulings and laws within educational contexts.
 These actions shape education policies and practices to exacerbate or reduce social inequality.
 Drawing from frameworks in socio-legal studies, sociology, education, law, and political science, she employs quantitative, qualitative, and legal research methods to investigate this dynamic.
 Her research has been funded by the Sloan Foundation, the Spencer Foundation, the Trellis Foundation, the William T. Grant Foundation, and the W.E.
 Upjohn Institute.

 Dr. Garces's scholarship has been published in a variety of top peer-reviewed education journals, including Educational Researcher, American Educational Research Journal, American Journal of Education, Journal of Higher Education, Educational Policy, Teachers College Record, Peabody Journal of Education, The Review of Higher Education, and Urban Review, as well as law journals, policy reports, and books.
 She is co-editor of Racial Equity on College Campuses: Connecting Research and Practice (SUNY Press, 2022), School Integration Matters: Research-Based Strategies to Advance Racial Equity (Teachers College Press, 2016), and Affirmative Action and Racial Equity: Considering the Fisher Case to Forge the Path Ahead (Routledge, 2015).
 She is on the editorial boards for Educational Researcher, Sociology of Education, and American Educational Research Journal.
 She is an active member of national organizations focused on education issues.